 Fox loses appeal over Glee TV series

-2015 in Canadian IP cases: trade
+2015 in Canadian IP cases: trade mark

 Carpmaels and Fieldfisher expand ahead of UPC launch

 2015 in Canadian IP cases: patent

 PTAB could affect VirnetX’s $626m award in win over Apple

 2015 in Canadian IP cases: copyright

-Warner’s $14m Birthday
+Warner’s $14m Birthday present